 Baltimore County Executive Kevin Kamenetz

 A lifelong resident of Baltimore County, Kevin Kamenetz began his career in public service as a prosecutor in the Baltimore City State’s Attorney’s Office.
 In 1994, he was elected to the Baltimore County Council.
 In 2010, he was elected to serve as Baltimore County's twelfth County Executive, and in 2014, the people of Baltimore County reaffirmed their confidence in the Kamenetz Administration by electing him to a second term in office.

-In 2010, Kevin was elected Baltimore County Executive in the midst of the worst economic downturn since the Great Depression.
+In 2010, Kevin Kamenetz was elected Baltimore County Executive in the midst of the worst economic downturn since the Great Depression.
 Tasked with navigating declining revenues while serving our County’s largest population ever, he established a three-pronged approach to governing by applying the principles of innovation, responsibility and efficiency.

 Lifelong County Resident

 Born in Lochearn, where he attended Campfield Elementary School, County Executive Kamenetz graduated from the Gilman School and earned degrees from Johns Hopkins University and the University of Baltimore School of Law.
 Throughout his school years, he worked in his father’s drug store in Overlea.
 Mr. Kamenetz resides in Owings Mills with his wife, Jill, and his sons, Karson and Dylan.

 Revised February 27, 2015